phylum-dev/documentation/docs/artifact_repositories/artifactory.md

 # Artifactory

 Artifactory can handle both local and remote repositories.
-Local registries can store and serve your internal packages; whereas, remote repositories will pull packages from an external (sometimes third-party) source.
+Local repositories can store and serve your internal packages; whereas, remote repositories will pull packages from an external (sometimes third-party) source.
 PyPI in the Python ecosystem would be an example of a remote repository in the context of your